They're still here: Cardinals back after long virus absence

 The team traveled to Chicago in 41 rental cars as an added precaution.
 Shildt was the last one to hit the road, making the trip in a GMC Yukon because it was the only vehicle left.

-"It's just a sign of the times," said pitcher Adam Wainwright, who tossed five innings of one-run ball in the first game Saturday.
-"We're in a weird phase right now.
-We just got to do what we got to do, so everybody had a great attitude about it, honestly."

-Outfielder Dexter Fowler helped St. Louis get off to a fast start in its return from the outbreak, hitting a two-run single in a four-run first inning.
+“Took me back to some grassroot days, you know, Legion Ball and, you know, driving three hours to playoff games and tournaments and all kind of fun stuff," Shildt said.
+"So I thought it was great.”

-Shildt said he spent part of the trip thinking about how he will navigate a dizzying finish to the season that includes 21 games over the last half of August and 32 more in September.
-After Sunday's series finale against the White Sox, the Cardinals move to the north side of Chicago for five games against the division-leading Cubs, including doubleheaders Monday and Wednesday.
+Shildt also used the time to think about how he will navigate a dizzying finish to the season that includes 21 games over the last half of August and 32 more in September.
+After Sunday's series finale against the White Sox, the Cardinals move to the north side of Chicago for five games against the division-leading Cubs, including doubleheaders on Monday and Wednesday.

-But after what they confronted while they were away from baseball, the Cardinals were looking on the positive side.
+But, after what they confronted while they were away, the Cardinals were looking on the positive side.
 They were playing again, after all.
 They also will confront their closing stretch with expanded active rosters, including 29 for their seven-inning doubleheaders.

 “Do I think it's doable?
 Yes.
 Do I think it's daunting?
 Yes.
 Am I glad we get the opportunity to do it?
 Yes,” Mozeliak said.